 Few, if any, methods exist to prevent or manage deer fly infestations.
 The migratory tendencies of deer flies renders pesticides ineffective, while the propensity of the insects for breeding in wetland areas makes the use of toxic chemicals impractical and harmful to the environment.
-Rather than futilely attempting to manage populations, New England residents should strive to prevent the occurrence of deer fly bites by wearing light-colored clothing, using DEET- or permethrin-based repellents, and covering as much exposed skin as possible when venturing outdoors.
+Rather than futilely attempting to manage populations, residents should strive to prevent the occurrence of deer fly bites by wearing light-colored clothing, using DEET- or permethrin-based repellents, and covering as much exposed skin as possible when venturing outdoors.
 In cases of severe infestations that negatively affect everyday life, contact a pest control specialist for professional assistance in managing and alleviating the problem.

 Deer flies and horse flies are in the family Tabanidae.
 They are both biting flies.
 Scientists have classified most of the horse flies in the genus Tabanus and most of the deer flies in the genus Chrysops.